waggle-sensor/summer2024/ryan/code/README.md

 # CODE README

-Update: I am currently in the process of making code easier to find
+Update: I am currently in the process of making code easier to find. (may be like that for a while sorry)

 ## How things ar structured

 ```
-|──capture-describe-deploy
+|──Blade
+|
+|──capture-describe-deliver
 |
 |──veryold_andor_useless